-Baby BasicsThis class is strongly recommended for first-time parents.
-It provides information on caring for a newborn and addresses the needs of a changing family.
-Budgeting for your baby’s arrival, breast- and bottle-feeding, infant growth and development, infant hygiene, cord care, circumcision care, and infant and child CPR are all covered in this course.
-The two-hour class meets once a week for three weeks.
+Budgeting for your baby’s arrival, breast- and bottle-feeding, infant growth and development, infant hygiene, cord care, circumcision care, and infant CPR are all covered in this course.
+The class meets 9 a.m. to 3 p.m. on a Saturday.
 You can attend this course anytime during your pregnancy or after delivery.

 This two-hour class is designed to educate and support the mother planning to breastfeed.
 Topics include preparing to breastfeed, basic breastfeeding information, nutrition, and a discussion of common concerns.
 Issues such as family support for the breastfeeding mother, the father’s role in feeding, and how to breastfeed and continue your career are also covered.
 Your support person is encouraged to attend the class with you.

 Want to take a look around before the big day?
 Register to take a free tour of our perinatal facilities.
 Tours are at 2 p.m. and 2:45 p.m.

 This four-session course is for parents expecting twins, triplets, or more.
 An experienced team of mothers with multiples provides information on prenatal care, the multiple birth experience, newborn care, and life at home with more than one baby.
 This class is scheduled on an as-needed basis.
 If you’d like to request the course, call 912-350-BORN (2676).